Search over 3 English Bulldog dogs across Australia

 Suitable Environment

-English Bulldogs can adapt to both small and large homes, as long as they are provided with enough space to play and exercise.
-English Bulldogs do well in homes with plenty of shade and shelter from extreme temperatures as they can overheat easily.
+English Bulldogs adapt to both small and large homes, needing enough space to play and exercise.
+They thrive in homes with plenty of shade and shelter from extreme temperatures, as they overheat easily.
+Keep them away from stairs or other hazards due to their clumsiness.

 Other Considerations

-● Owners who are obsessive about cleanliness may not appreciate how often the English Bulldog drools.
+- Owners obsessive about cleanliness might not appreciate the frequent drooling.

-● English Bulldogs are famous for their impressive displays of flatulence.
+- English Bulldogs are famous for their flatulence.

 How can I take good care of my English Bulldog?